particle-iot/docs/src/content/en/core/modes.md

   <iframe src="https://vine.co/v/eZUgeu0r639/embed/simple" width="320" height="320" frameborder="0"></iframe>
 </div>

 If you wish to program a device with a custom firmware via USB, you'll need to use this mode.
-This mode triggers the on-board bootloader that accepts firmware binary files via the dfu-utility.
+This mode triggers the on-board bootloader that accepts firmware binary files via the [dfu-utility.](http://dfu-util.sourceforge.net)

+Installation tutorial can be found [here.](http://docs.particle.io/photon/cli/#installing-advanced-install)

 Procedure: